Mukuyev/ReFarmer_/ReFarmer_GDD/Game Goals/Game Goals.md

 1. Survive
 2. Protect [[Etruvera]]
 3. Deliver Flower to the Leader of The [[Beasts]], Exo (Full Name: "[[Exo Ed Ereth]]")

+The Basic structure will be shown in bottom;